nvim-lualine/lualine.nvim/BREAKING_CHANGES.md

 ```lua
 color_added = { fg = '#rrbbgg' }
 ```
-for same effect.
+for the same effect.

 ### Theme rename
-So themes were renamed so they are same as their `g:color_name`
+Some themes were renamed so they are same as their `g:color_name`
 - oceanicnext      -> OceanicNext
 - papercolor       -> PaperColor
 - tomorrow         -> Tomorrow